 The Nurses Society says some of its members have been doing extra work at quarantine facilities while also working their regular jobs and a dedicated workforce based exclusively within these facilities is a safer option that must be pursued.

-David Willis, national director of the Nurses Society, has advised its members not to work for more than one employer due to the risk of Covid spread, after nurses approached the organisation.
+David Wills, national director of the Nurses Society, has advised its members not to work for more than one employer due to the risk of Covid spread, after nurses approached the organisation.
 The union has raised its concerns with the three Auckland health boards.

 Willis tells Kathyrn Ryan his organisation has been telling members they should advise hospitals that they are also working at managed isolation facilities at the very least, so they can assess the risks.